SSH Access Hosting: Compare Hosting

-Yes and no. SSH-2 protocol is an open source protocol, however, the implementations of that vary.
+The protocol itself is.
+The SSH-2 protocol is open-source.
+However, the implementations of SSH-2 vary.
 The version of SSH provide by SSH Communications Security contains proprietary components, so much of it is not open source.
-However, several open source versions of SSH exist, the best known being OpenSSH.
+However, several open-source versions of SSH exist, the best known being OpenSSH.

 Are there other public key encryption protocols available?

 There are a number of other public key encryption protocols, some of which provide alternatives to SSH.

 One of the most popular public key encryption protocols is Secure Socket Layer (SSL), which is widely used to secure data and verify authenticity over computer networks.
 SSL is best known for providing secure web traffic, which can be verified by the lock image in your browser's address bar.

 Pretty Good Privacy (PGP) is commonly used to sign, encrypt, and decrypt information contained in email communications.
 Other examples include S/MIME, ZRTP, SILC, and even bitcoin.

 Where can I get support for SSH?

 Support is typically provided specific to the implementation you're using.
 For instance, OpenSSH provides a number of FAQs and manuals, in addition to community support via a mailing list.

 SSH Communications Security provides several levels of technical support, most for a fee.
 Your first stop should be your host.
 Find out if they have support available and check what implementation they're providing.